 Unlike most fair and straight hairstyles, natural 3a to 4c hair benefits from a wealth of moisture and hydration.
 This type of hair flourishes when the more natural humectants are added to help the hair look and feel healthy and nourished.
 Before even getting into a routine, it is vitally important that you are obtaining a healthy diet and adequate water intake.
 “The best way to keep hair hydrated is with water, drinking it regularly throughout the day, applied to the hair on its own, or as one of the main ingredients in the products you’re using," says celebrity hairstylist and educator, Vernon François.
 "Application is key and light non-aerosol spray formulas help to ensure an even distribution."

 It's important to keep your hair moisturized and to invest in some intensely moisturizing products that will all culminate in keeping the hair healthy.
 At this stage adopting the LOC method (Liquid, Oil, and Cream) into your hair care routine will help to seal in the moisture.
 Applying a cream and oil product will also close the hair cuticle, as well as prevent moisture loss while your hair faces the rising temps.
-Afrocenchix’s Smooth Natural Moisturising Cream is a great pick for hydrating dry and frizzy hair.
+I personally find Afrocenchix’s Smooth Natural Moisturising Cream to be a great pick for hydrating dry and frizzy hair.
 Made with Shea butter, coconut oil, olive oil, lemon essential oils, orange essential oils, and lemon grass to name a few, the cream provides the perfect environment for hair growth while simultaneously nourishing, softening and hydrating the hair.
-To complete the full experience, follow this up with the Seal-Moisture Locking Hair Oil to lock in the moisture.
+To complete the full experience, I like to follow this up with the Seal-Moisture Locking Hair Oil to lock in the moisture.

 For the days when baring all is too much to handle, placing your hair in protective styles such as braids, twists, cornrows or faux locs will help to keep the hair healthy while protecting it from damage.
 Ensure you regularly mist your hair with a braid sheen spray to keep it hydrated and looking polished.
 Francois, who works with clients such as Lupita Nyong’o and Serena Williams, recommends his namesake line's Scalp Nourishment Braids and Locs Spray ($18).
 "It’s a beautiful blend of moisturizing natural oils in a very light dry-finish spray to moisturize and protect the hair and scalp," he says.
 Another option to consider is Luxju’s Nourishing Hair Mist ($30), which is lightweight enough to not weigh down the hair, but will leave the hair feeling soft, healthy, and conditioned.
 All-natural, paraben-free, and containing zero mineral oils, the Nourishing Hair Mist will hydrate and add a sheen while you're wearing your hair in a protective style.
 To combat frizz due to humidity, sleeping on a silk pillowcase, or wrapping the hair in a silk scarf as much as possible will smooth your cuticle.